nuel1/Registration-form/README.md

 ### What I learned

-I pretty much learnt quite alot from building this project.
+I pretty much learnt quite alot in this project.
 Here is an outline of things i learnt throught building this project:

 - Regular Expression( purposefully for validating user information ).
 - CSS Grid.